 In our ongoing Q&A series --"The Candy Gram"-- we ask the same quirky questions of burlesque's various performers.
+For the next two weeks, until the 2008 Miss Exotic World pageant, we'll be featuring special editions of The Candy Gram with the burly queens competing in the festivities.
 If you want to be added to the mix, drop us a line at kellydinardo AT gmail DOT com.
 Today, say hello to Angie Pontani, who performs solo and as one of The World Famous Pontani Sisters.

 What is your hometown?